nitrix/senko/docs/commands.md

 ## Eggplant plugin
 - `!eggplant {enable,disable} <user>` Enables or disable the eggplant prank for a given user.

+## Jarvis plugin

+Turns the voice commands into text commands.

 ## Youtube plugin

 - `!youtube download <url>` Download and serve a Youtube URL as a video embed.
 - `!youtube mp3 <url>` Download and serve a Youtube URL as a mp3 embed.

 *Provided by YouTube.com*

-## Experimental plugin

-- `!sing` Make Senko sing!
-Must be in a voice channel.